yashkathe/script-for-adding-themes-and-icons/README.md

 The script consists of 5 main functions

+1. For adding themes and icons to respective folders:

 -	initFunction \
     The starting function to check if sudo is operating it